Builder68/OpenEarlyMacsRAMexpansion/README.md

 13. /DMA - PIN #15 - (U2F)

-One of the legs of R42 have to be opened and set the solder jumpers accordinly *(See the table at end fo this document)*
+**One of the legs of resistor R42 (LB) have to be opened and set the solder jumpers accordinly** *(See the table at end fo this document)*

-Finally, the signal MSRA8F present at J3 must be wired to J5, pin #1.
+**Finally, the signal MSRA8F present at J3 must be wired to J5, pin #1**.

+**Failure to do any of the required connections mention above will result in a SAD MAC error during boot**

 ![LB_512K_scaled 2](https://github.com/user-attachments/assets/007c1723-e56c-4e4b-952f-53907c9661ce)